Monnify/monnify-python/docs/monnify/base/index.md

         Exception: A general exception

     Returns:
-        _type_: A tuple of API status code, and a json response
+        tuple: API status code and a json response